QUIQQER/captcha/README.md

     MyCaptchaDisplay.getCaptchaControl().then(function (CaptchaControl) {
         CaptchaControl.addEvents({
             onSuccess: function (response) {
-                // CAPTCHA successfully solved -> response can be send to backend for validation sendToBackendForValidation(response);
+                // CAPTCHA successfully solved -> response can be sent to backend for validation sendToBackendForValidation(response);
             },
             onExpired: function () {